jsneha1710/Chatbot_RASA/README.md

-# Chatbot_RASA
-This is a Chatbot built using python and the RASA Framework that answers various queries related to Cepheus'21:The Annual Techfest of IIT Goa.
+This is a a chatbot created using the RASA Framework that answers basic queries regarding Cepehus'21.
+We have added all possible questions for all the events and the corresponding responses.
+These include general details about the Techfest, the list of events, the sponsors, contact Number, Registration Procedure and Event Details.For Custom Actions we have imported the Wikpedia Package that gives a brief description of the Technologies used in each of the event.